Ivan123yoo/Unsupervised_Land_Cover_Classification_Sentinel2/README.md

 <img width="1021" alt="Screenshot 2025-05-18 at 16 05 54" src="https://github.com/user-attachments/assets/22b0f929-a195-4209-81c6-404db21e9ee7" />

-## Step-by-Step Guide for the Code

-- Imported essential libraries (numpy, matplotlib, rasterio, sklearn).
-- Loaded Sentinel-2 images (Mississippi and Patagonia) using rasterio.
-- Calculated NDVI using Red and Near-Infrared bands.
+## Step-by-step guide

+This project was created using Google Colab for unsupervised land cover classification.
+Follow these steps to set it up:

+1. **Download the Notebook:**
+   - Download `Unsupervised_Land_Cover_Classification.ipynb` from this repository.

+2. **Get Sentinel-2 Images:**
+   - Ensure you have Sentinel-2 images for Mississippi and Patagonia, including the necessary bands (Red, NIR, Green, Red Edge, SWIR).

+3. **Set File Paths:**
+   - Modify file paths in the Colab notebook to match your image locations.

+4. **Install Required Libraries:**
+   - Run the cell to install `rasterio`.
+Other libraries are pre-installed in Colab.

+5. **Run the Code:**
+   - Execute the NDVI section for vegetation mapping.
-- Calculated NDWI using Green and Near-Infrared bands.
+   - Execute NDWI and SWI sections for water detection.
-- Calculated SWI using Red Edge and Short-Wave Infrared bands.
-- Generated water masks using binary thresholds on SWI.
-- Normalized pixel values for consistent clustering.
-- Applied K-means clustering to classify land cover types.
+   - Run the K-means clustering section to classify land cover.

+6. **Adjust K-means Clustering (Optional):**
+   - Change the value of `k` to test different cluster numbers (3, 4, 5, or 6).

+7. **Save Processed Images:**
-- Visualized NDVI, NDWI, SWI, and clustered images.
+   - Save the final NDVI, NDWI, SWI, and clustered images.

-- Saved final processed images for analysis.
+8. **Analyze Results:**
+   - Compare NDVI, NDWI, and SWI maps for both regions.
+   - Evaluate the impact of different k-values.

+9. **Customize Further:**
+   - Modify clustering, add new spectral indices, or test other regions.